Saamiya96/lap1challenge/README.md

 - Great teamwork and communication
 - Happy with the outcome of our project
 - The search engine is fully functional
+- Tested our app.js file and passed with 100% coverage

 # Challenges
-- Tried to get testing sorted but the file path wasn't working
-- Connecting the server side with the front end took some time but through perserverance, we made it work!
+- Connecting the server side with the front end took some time
+- Adding functionality to our buttons to output the results that aimed for but through perseverance, we made it work!